I got into an accident with someone driving a work vehicle, but they wouldn’t give me their employer’s insurance policy information. What do I do?

 It is important to remember that when you speak with the company’s insurance, you are speaking to someone with the sole intention of protecting their bottom line.
 Because they are less concerned with helping you, it may be in your best interest to retain a personal injury attorney and let them speak on your behalf.

-This concern is another reason that keeping a journal of notes from the accident may come in handy because if you decide to have a lawyer represent you on your case, they will have thoroughly studied your personal account before speaking with or filing a claim with an insurance adjuster.
+This concern is another reason that keeping a journal of notes from the accident may come in handy because if you decide to have a car accident lawyer in Tampa represent you on your case, they will have thoroughly studied your personal account before speaking with or filing a claim with an insurance adjuster.

 In fact, speaking with an injury attorney as soon as possible after your wreck may be the best course of action, as you can begin an investigation to identify all available sources of compensation.
 Retaining an attorney to speak on your behalf can be beneficial because they will be able to assess what information is necessary to provide, and what information you have the right to not disclose to adjusters.
 Every detail of the accident could have an effect on your ability to claim compensation.
 Giving the impression that you were at fault in part, for example, could result in a significant reduction in your available benefits.